manuelroemer/Nullable/README.md

 (because otherwise, Visual Studio's solution explorer would display the files in a project which references the package) and then packaged into a NuGet package via a `.nuspec` file.

-The `build.ps1` file in the repository's root automates this process with a few extra benefits.
-Run this file for manually creating the package.
+The solution contains a `_build` project which automatically performs these tasks though.
+You can then find the resulting NuGet package file in the `artifacts` folder.

 ## Contributing